Pool Plaster Disc Grit Guide

 Our discs are engineered for Dry Polishing and Resurfacing.

-Most pool owners and contractors prefer dry use because it requires only a standard 7″ variable-speed polisher with GFCI protection or cordless — no expensive water-fed machine is needed.
+Most pool owners and contractors prefer dry use because it requires only a standard 7″ variable-speed polisher with GFCI protection, or a cordless model — no expensive water-fed machine is needed.

 Why Non-Corrosive Diamond Discs?